mikemiles-dev/netflow_generator/README.md

 The generator will loop indefinitely, sending packets at the specified interval.
 Press Ctrl+C to stop.

-Note: When using `--output` in continuous mode, each iteration will create a separate file with an iteration number appended (e.g., `packets.bin`, `packets_2.bin`, `packets_3.bin`).
+Note: When using `--output` in continuous mode, each iteration will create a separate pcap file with an iteration number appended (e.g., `packets.pcap`, `packets_2.pcap`, `packets_3.pcap`).

 ## CLI Options

 ```
 Options:
   -c, --config <FILE>        Path to YAML configuration file
-  -d, --dest <IP:PORT>       Destination address (overrides config)
+  -d, --dest <IP:PORT>       Destination address (overrides config, also used for pcap headers)
-  -o, --output <FILE>        Save packets to file instead of sending
+  -o, --output <FILE>        Save packets to pcap file instead of sending via UDP
   -v, --verbose              Enable verbose output
   -i, --interval [SECONDS]   Send flows every N seconds (default: 2)
                              Continuous mode is the default behavior